 Rail Skills Academy

-This training has already allowed two groups of young people the opportunity to gain recognised railway competencies, including PTS and Track Induction as well as health & safety, small tools and first aid.
-Participants completed five weeks of classroom training as well as four weeks of on site work experience, designed to equip them with the understanding of the industry.
-They have now moved on to rewarding roles within the rail industry with some securing positions at QTS.
+This training has already allowed many young people the opportunity to gain recognised railway competencies, including PTS and Track Induction as well as health & safety, small tools and first aid.
+Participants complete five weeks of classroom training as well as four weeks of on-site work experience, designed to equip them with the understanding of the industry.
+Successful candidates have now moved on to rewarding roles within the rail industry with a number securing positions at QTS and other companies who have partnered with us on the Rail Skills Academy.

 What you need to know